 People are quite involved in their lives and very rarely take the time to compliment someone else.
 Try complimenting your buyer.

-Stay in front of your buyer through e-mail, voice mail, newsletters and any other means you can.
+Stay in front of your buyer through email marketing campaigns, text message marketing, newsletters and any other means you can.
 Do not spam them; nobody likes a ton of junk mail.
 They will send you to spam land if you are not careful.
 Be measured about the time, content, and value of the messaging.
 How do I define value?
-If I receive information I can use in my world this is value.
+If I receive information I can use in my world, this is valuable.